gbh007 / iStock / Getty Images Plus via Getty Images

-4 Reasons Why Walking After Eating Is So Beneficial
+7 Reasons Why Walking After Eating Is So Beneficial

 The dishes can wait.
 This simple post-meal movement gives your body and mind a boost in just a few minutes.

-4 Benefits of Walking After Eating
+7 Benefits of Walking After Eating

-Here’s why a little walking after eating can take you a long way:
+Here’s why a little walking after eating can take you a long way.

 1. Helps Balance Blood Sugar

-Research shows that physical activity right after a meal, starting at a mere two to five minutes of walking, has a beneficial impact on post-meal hyperglycemia (elevated blood glucose).
+Research shows that physical activity right after a meal, starting at a mere two to five minutes of walking, can have a beneficial impact on post-meal hyperglycemia (elevated blood glucose).
 No time or space to walk or sneak in a workout?
 Even standing up rather than sitting or lying down after a meal is enough to engage muscles and make the blood sugar hurdle more of a speed bump, science suggests.

 Speaking of diabetes, individuals with one form of the condition, type 2, will especially benefit from the more even-keeled blood sugar that can occur as a result of walking after eating.
 That’s because people with diabetes have a target range in which they aim to keep their blood sugar, and going too low or high may have a noticeable impact on normal body systems.
 If severe and long-term enough, blood sugar outside of a person with type 2’s suggested range may lead to kidney, eye, or nerve damage.

-2. Promotes Smoother Digestion
+See all classes2.
+Promotes Smoother Digestion

 Have you ever finished a meal and felt bloated or overly full?
 This is a common sensation, especially if you tend to eat or drink at a fairly fast pace.

-Walking after eating for 10–15 minutes has been shown to help adults who frequently experience bloating feel markedly less bloated after eating.
+Walking after eating for 10–15 minutes has been shown to help adults who frequently experience bloating feel markedly less so after eating.
 What’s more, a post-meal stroll can help reduce forms of gastrointestinal (GI) distress, like gas.

-3. Increases Circulation
+4. Increases Circulation

-“Walking helps to mobilize stem cells into the bloodstream, too,” Dr. Li adds.
+“Walking helps to mobilize stem cells into the bloodstream too,” Dr. Li adds.
 “These stem cells assist in healing and regenerating organs that need to be repaired.”

-4. Boosts Mood
+5. Boosts Mood

-According to a 2022 review published in the journal JAMA Psychiatry, adults meeting the physical activity recommendation of 2½ hours per week saw improved mental health, including a 25 percent lower risk of depression compared to those who did no physical activity.
+According to a 2022 review published in the journal JAMA Psychiatry, adults meeting the physical activity recommendation of 2.5 hours per week saw improved mental health, including a 25 percent lower risk of depression compared to those who did no physical activity.

 “Being active post-meal—or really any time of the day—can be a mood booster,” Ehsani says.
 “Physical activity can boost your circulating levels of ‘feel good’ hormones, including endorphins and dopamine.”